wesone/blackrik/CONTRIBUTING.md

 We use [ESLint](https://eslint.org/) to make sure the code has a constant style.
 That style is described via rules inside the [.eslintrc.js](https://github.com/wesone/blackrik/blob/master/.eslintrc.js) file.

 To test if all rules are satisfied run `$ npx eslint .` from the project's root directory (or `$ npx eslint <dir>`).
-ESLint can fix some problems automatically if you use `$ npx eslint --fix .` but be advised that the `--fix` flag will manipulate your code.
+ESLint can fix some problems automatically if you use `$ npx eslint --fix .` but be advised that the `--fix` flag might manipulate your code.

 ### Naming
 Please use descriptive names (for functions, parameters, classes, variables, ...) in [camel case](https://en.wikipedia.org/wiki/Camel_case) and avoid abbreviations when possible.